ArbenKqiku/arbenkqiku.github.io/_posts/2020-01-04-adwords-scripts-awql.md

               " DURING 20190505,20191031";
 ```

-This query is composed of four elements (although there are more that you can find on the AWQL official page that I listed above), also called clauses:
+This query is composed by four elements (although there are more that you can find on the AWQL official page that I listed above), also called clauses:

 * *SELECT*: here you define the fields that you would like to have in your report.
 It is important to use the same field names found in each report’s page.
 For instance, on the “keywords performance report”, keywords are defined as “criteria”.
 Don’t ask me why, I don’t know, I just follow the rules.
 Also, it is important to separate each field by a comma.
 *	*FROM*: here you define the report from which you are getting the data.
 In our case, we are using the “keywords performance report”.
 It is important to separate each word with an underscore.